-Previous to that, he had won against James Metcalf on 27th March 2021 by knockout in the 11th round in their BBBOC British Super Welterweight championship fight at Europa Point Sports Complex, Gibraltar, Gibraltar.
+Previous to that, he had defeated James Metcalf on 27th March 2021 by knockout in the 11th round in their BBBOC British Super Welterweight championship fight at Europa Point Sports Complex, Gibraltar, Gibraltar.

-Going into that contest, he had defeated Sam Eggington on 1st August 2020 by unanimous decision in their 12 round contest at Matchroom Fight Camp, Essex, United Kingdom.
+Going into that contest, he had beat Sam Eggington on 1st August 2020 by unanimous decision in their 12 round contest at Matchroom Fight Camp, Essex, United Kingdom.

 Before that, he had been beaten by Scott Fitzgerald on 19th October 2019 by unanimous decision in their BBBOC British Super Welterweight championship fight at Newcastle Arena, Tyne and Wear.